Towards Hamiltonian Simulation with Decision Diagrams: Introduction

 In this paper, we introduce \emph{Decision Diagrams} (DDs) as a new data structure for simulating Hamiltonians.
-DDs have historically found great success in the domain of classical computing as an efficient means to represent and manipulate Boolean functions and, hence, classical circuits and systems~\cite{minatoZerosuppressedBDDsSet1993}.
-Inspired by their application in classical computing, DDs were adapted to the quantum realm as a core data structure for quantum circuit simulation \cite{zulehnerAdvancedSimulationQuantum2019, willeDecisionDiagramsQuantum2023}, quantum circuit synthesis \cite{saeediSynthesisQuantumCircuits2011, niemannEfficientSynthesisQuantum2014}, and quantum circuit verification \cite{willeVerificationQuantumCircuits2022}.
-They have, however, yet to be applied to more general quantum systems.
-Their main advantage rests on exploiting redundancies in quantum states and operations which can lead to significant compression in the memory requirements needed to represent these structures and reduced the runtime necessary to perform calculations.
+DDs have historically found great success in the domain of classical computing as an efficient means to represent and manipulate Boolean functions and, hence, classical circuits and systems~\cite{minatoZerosuppressedBDDsSet1993, van_dijk_tagged_2017}.
+Inspired by their application in classical computing, DDs were adapted to the quantum realm as a core data structure for quantum circuit simulation~\cite{grurl_noise-aware_2023, zulehnerAdvancedSimulationQuantum2019}, quantum circuit synthesis~\cite{zulehnerOnepassDesignReversible2018, saeediSynthesisQuantumCircuits2011, niemannEfficientSynthesisQuantum2014}, quantum circuit verification~\cite{burgholzerAdvancedEquivalenceChecking2021}, and measurements with shallow circuits~\cite{hillmich_decision_2021}. however, they have yet to be applied to more general quantum systems.
+Their main advantage rests on exploiting redundancies in quantum states and operations which can lead to significant compression in the memory requirements needed to represent these structures and reduce the runtime necessary to perform calculations.
 In this paper, we shed light on their ability to simulate Hamiltonians and propose them as a complementary tool to other state-of-the-art methods.

-To this end, we first review the basics on Hamiltonian simulation in \autoref{sec:background} and describe the limits for simulating Hamiltonian systems using the current state-of-the-art in \autoref{sec:GeneralProblem}.
+To this end, we first review the basics of Hamiltonian simulation in \autoref{sec:background} and describe the limits for simulating Hamiltonian systems using the current state-of-the-art methods in \autoref{sec:GeneralProblem}.
 Motivated by that, we then introduce DDs as a novel, complementary approach in \autoref{sec:Proposal}---aiming for a \mbox{self-contained} coverage without assuming any computer science background.
 Eventually, this leads to the first Hamiltonian simulation approach based on DDs.